 Take Action

+Ratification is a state-level process, not a federal one, thank goodness; Article the First was already passed by Congress in 1789.
+It does not go back to Congress.
+It does not require the President's signature.
+It does not require any federal action at all.
 What it requires is a majority vote in both chambers of 38 state legislatures.
-That is the only mechanism.
 A state legislature passes a ratification resolution, a simple yes/no vote, and the state is recorded as having ratified.
-There are only 28 more to go.
+There are only 27 more to go.
+The governor has no role.
+There is no veto.
+No state constitutional amendment is required.
+Hooray!

 Possibly your state's judiciary committee or constitutional affairs committee, bbut any member can introduce a resolution, and any member can vote on it.
 Contact them all!